Childcare & Education

 Highly competitive bidding for group opportunities and single assets were noted throughout 2016, culminating in multiple group transactions including the sale of: Positive Steps Day Nurseries, First Class Child Care, Bush Babies Nurseries, Yellow Brick Group, Little Unicorns - and in the largest deal of the year, the sale of Asquith Nurseries, for a reported £166m.

-During 2016 our team advised on childcare and education assets with an aggregate value in excess of £1.1bn, including the valuation of the Childbase portfolio for client information and secured lending purposes, and strategic transactional and valuation advice ahead of the Asquith Day Nurseries portfolio sale to Bright Horizons Family Solutions.
-Based on levels of deal activity during Q1 2017, we predict that 2017 could be a record breaking year for day nursery transactional activity.
+Last year our team advised on childcare and education assets with an aggregate value in excess of £1.1bn, including the valuation of the Childbase portfolio for client information and secured lending purposes, and strategic transactional and valuation advice ahead of the Asquith Day Nurseries portfolio sale to Bright Horizons Family Solutions.
+Based on levels of deal activity as at half year 2017, we predict that 2017 could be a record breaking year for day nursery transactional activity.

 The UK nursery sector continues to be highly fragmented, and we continue to see an increase in demand from national and regional nursery groups seeking to expand their businesses via acquisitions and organic developments, as well as increased enquiries from early years operators, investors and overseas buyers.